 The goals of the GenCyber program include:

 GenCyber Student Programs provide students with age-appropriate cybersecurity learning opportunities for in a standards-based and organized curriculum promoting the GenCyber Cybersecurity Concepts, ethics, cybersecurity careers, and online safety.

 GenCyber Teacher Programs provide a comprehensive learning experience based on the GenCyber Cybersecurity Concepts, ethics, cybersecurity careers, and online safety.
 These programs should include helping teachers with the preparation of cybersecurity lesson plans designed for implementation in their classrooms.

 GenCyber Combination Programs provide both students and teachers with the content needed; students will be engaged in hands-on learning, while teachers are taught both cybersecurity content and how to teach the cybersecurity content in the K-12 classroom.

-All GenCyber camps (Student, Teacher, Combination) are expected to run a minimum of five days to include at least 30 intensive instructional hours.
+All GenCyber camps (Student, Teacher, Combination, and Language) are expected to run a minimum of five days to include at least 30 intensive instructional hours.
 Programs must also offer a specific miniumum number of hours of pre-camp and post-camp outreach.
 Instructional hours are defined as those blocks of time in which participants are actively engaged in learning (lecture, guest speakers, labs, hands-on activities, field trips, etc.).